Pencil drawing of a basket of onions and garlic.

 2. Harmony (Unity)

-Harmony is the assembly of elements in artwork in such a way that they work together in a harmonious way and make the composition pleasing to the eye.
+Harmony in artwork is achieved by assembling elements in a way that they work together, creating a pleasing composition for the eye.

-The unity in an artwork is achieved by combining the elements of design, the principles of composition, and the chosen technique into one harmonious whole.
+Unity in an artwork is achieved by combining the elements of design, design elements, composition principles, and chosen techniques into a harmonious whole.

-Harmony can refer to the colors, tones, and categories of elements of a composition.
+Harmony can include colors, tones, and categories of elements within a composition.

 Symmetry

-One of the most important and basic criteria of harmony is symmetry.
+One of the most important and basic criteria for harmony is symmetry.

-It is also desirable to have a certain amount of asymmetry or disharmony for the work of art to be lifelike.
-There is no strict symmetry in nature itself.
-However, too much disharmony would cause a sense of disorder in the composition.
-Symmetry is the basic principle of aesthetics, it creates a sense of balance and tranquility in a work of art.
+Additionally, having a certain amount of asymmetry or disharmony is desirable for a work of art to feel lifelike.
+While strict symmetry is not present in nature, excessive disharmony can lead to a sense of disorder in the composition.
+Symmetry, as a fundamental principle of aesthetics, gives a sense of balance and tranquility to a work of art.

 Abu Simbel Egypt